 Political Science Major

-How do you think this experience helped you in terms of your future career plans?
+How do you think this internship experience will benefit you in terms of your education, future career plans, personal development?

 I am essentially applying what I have learned in the classroom to meaningful places outside of the classroom.
 This is experiential learning and one of the many elements of the multidimensional education one can receive at Knox.
 This is real, and I could not be happier doing what I am doing and learning what I am learning.